 Best Sour Ale: New Belgium Brewing Company La Folie at minibardelivery.com

-"A widely distributed sour ale that’s a great introduction to the category."
+This is a widely distributed sour ale that’s a great introduction to the category.

 Best Pale Ale: Sierra Nevada Brewing Company Pale Ale at drizly.com